enyosolutions/tunnelmole-service/README.md

 - If there is no output, double check that the tunnelmole service has been started and if it has been, check for errors
 - If you hit the URL in the output and nothing happen, double check the web server you started earlier with `serve` is running

+#### Server-Sent Events (SSE)
+The service and client now understand streaming responses.
+When an incoming request includes an `Accept: text/event-stream` header, the service keeps the HTTP connection open and streams chunks as they arrive from the tunnelmole client.
+That means SSE-based dashboards work the same way they would on your local network.
+Make sure you rebuild both the service and the client so that the matching streaming protocol is available on both sides.

 #### Security
 The service is wide open for anyone wishing to generate random URLs, so keep this in mind.